BISON RUT IN JULY/AUGUST

 Lodging, lunch, transportation from airport, park pass (good for 7 days) and gratuity not included in this price.
 Fun, great photos and enhanced knowledge of the wildlife and park are included.
 Bring your park pass if you have one. *Note, it is important that you know the basic settings of your camera prior to the workshop.

 Firearms, smoking and perfumed scents are not permitted.
 Deby reserves the right to end any tour if participants are unwilling to follow the rules and be respectful to wildlife and others.
 Deby Dixon is a permitted photography and art guide with Yellowstone National Park and is trained in CPR.

 Booking a Tour

-Go to the booking calendar link in the pull down menu to make sure your date is available.
-Reserve your day or dates and I will respond as quickly as possible to confirm.
+Contact me at firstname.lastname@example.org, or 406-641-0931, to check for available dates.
 You can either pay on this site, or if an odd amount, pay via PayPal at email@example.com.
 Or, email me at debydixon@yellowstoneswildworld to request an invoice and confirm your dates.

 We can not guarantee that you will see any particular animals, or that you will be able to get closeup shots if the situation is unsafe or unlawful.
 For wildlife photography we recommend a minimum of a 400mm lens – 500 or 600 is preferable and a tripod.
 Bean bags for shooting from the vehicle, are recommended.
 Bring plenty of memory cards and fully charged batteries.
 If available, you can rent a Nikon D610 with a Sigma 150-600 lens for the day, at an added cost.
 Tripod may or may not be available.
 I will have a scope that we can use for viewing distant wildlife.
 The amount of time you want to spend watching animal behavior will be entirely up to you – but the focus will be on wildlife photos.